A mathematical problem for security analysis of hash functions and pseudorandom generators: Acknowledgments

-\paragraph{Acknowledgments.} A preliminary version of this paper was presented at The 6th International Workshop on Security (IWSEC 2011), November 8--10, 2011 \cite{NAKMN11}.
-The authors would like to thank the anonymous referees of IWSEC 2011 for their kind reviews and comments.
-The authors would also like to thank Dr.~Goichiro Hanaoka for his precious comment on potential applications of the subject of this paper discussed in Section \ref{sec:conclusion}.
+A preliminary version of this paper was presented at The 6th International Workshop on Security (IWSEC 2011), November 8--10, 2011 \cite{NAKMN11}.
+The authors would like to thank the anonymous referees of IWSEC 2011 and for other submissions of the work for their kind reviews and comments.
+The authors would also like to thank Goichiro Hanaoka for his precious comment on potential applications of the subject of this paper discussed in Section \ref{sec:conclusion}.